isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-grow-grass-fast/index.md

 ### Planting Seed

-* **What it is:** Grass seed is exactly that�individual seeds that need to germinate and grow into mature grass plants.
+* **What it is:** Grass seed is exactly thatindividual seeds that need to germinate and grow into mature grass plants.
 * **Speed:** **Slower initial results.** Germination can take anywhere from 5 days (Perennial Ryegrass) to 30 days or more (Kentucky Bluegrass), with a usable lawn taking several weeks to months.
 Full maturity can take a year or more.
 * **Pros:**
     * **Cost-Effective:** Much more affordable than sod, making it ideal for large areas or budget-conscious projects.